hashicorp-services/tfm/README.md

 ## Lock & Unlock

 The `tfm lock workspaces` & `tfm unlock workspaces` commands can be used to lock and unlock a workspace in either the source or destination as needed.
 This will use the workspaces as configured in the `tfm` config file and either lock them or unlock them.
 If a workspace is already locked it will skip trying to lock the workspace, and same for the unlock command.
-It will default to the source side, however with `--side destination` it will lock the destination side.
+It will default to the source side, however with `--side destination` it will lock or unlock the destination side.

 ## tfm in a Pipeline